alatuszam/gov/confio-signaling.md

 - What other areas of the proposal do you have feedback on?
 - What services would you like to see Confio offer the Hub?
 - Would you like to see the Hub as the sole patron of the Confio team?
 What alternatives would you suggest?
+- Does it fall under the ATOM Accelerator DAO's mandate to share the burden of funding Confio?